 To start I have several choices, see paper VK5KLT.

 Here my choices.

 Starting with the support plate.

 First possibility is the simpel way.
-You need to find some support to bow the loop tube.
+I need to find some support to bow the loop tube.

-Then you have to assemble all parts and fixe it together.
+Then I have to assemble all parts and fixe it together.

 Not the best construction but it held two years outdoor, 4 m above ground level in all weather conditions before it was replaced by a better construction.

 Some pictures of the plate.

-Second possibility: you need more support, to bow the tube and some welding to do.
+Second possibility: I need more support, to bow the tube and some welding to do.
 This construction is much stronger and more suitable.

 Third possibility: all weld.
 If done correctly the strongest and best construction in one piece.